Follow Us on Facebook

 Seashell Lamp

-Seashell Lamp by Judith Pearson
+by Judith Pearson

 Last year for Christmas, my sister used her collection of shells to fill the inside of clear glass lamps.
 Of course, large lamps take more shells to fill than smaller lamps.
 Another person had taken an empty lamp of clear glass and was filling it with match packets from every place he visited.

-What to Do with Seashells by Debi Pearce
+What do Do with Seashells

 1. Hot glue shells to a picture frame.